Thursday, July 10, 2014

 Summer is finally here!
 I hate I didn't post a lot at the end of the school year but I had A LOT going on.
 The major thing was that I got a new job teaching behavior support at an elementary school next year!
 I'm super excited for this transfer in positions, as my master's degree is in emotional and behavioral disorders.
 As a behavior support teacher, my job will include teaching students with behavior disorders in my own classroom and also working on behavior plans within the general classroom.

+With this big change in jobs I plan on soon renaming and changing my blog.
+I would LOVE some ideas for what to name the blog, so please feel free to comment your suggestions.
 To wrap up the end of teaching sixth grade I am attaching some pictures of the end of the year with my students.
 I can not say enough how blessed I was this year to have such great students.
 I will miss them all!

 The last week of school we had a camp day.
 We told ghost stories, made smores and played camp games.